Check out our price breakdown of medical schools in Germany

 Furthermore, Germans are renowned for their punctuality, work ethic, and efficiency.
 It is no surprise that they are considered reserved and distant by most foreigners, but Swedish guests still consider them too cordial and social.

-Still, they do know how to have a good time.
-Oktoberfest is a trademark for Germany, but it’s far from the only festival worth attending in the country.
+Still, Germans do know how to have a good time.
+Oktoberfest is a trademark for Germany, but it’s far from being the only local festival worth attending.
 Big cities enjoy an active club life and a world-famous music scene.
-Still, small towns benefit from local craft breweries and the countryside.
+Yet, small towns benefit from local craft breweries and the stunning beauty of the countryside.

-Speaking of breweries, Germans consume the most beer in the world per person, and they have a powerful incentive to do so.
-It’s not only the quality of the amber fluid, but all the bites they pair it with.
+Speaking of breweries, Germans lead the world in beer consumption per capita, and for good reason.
+It's not just the calibre of the brew, but also the delightful accompaniments they pair with it.
 They have over 1,500 types of sausages, and such variety is by itself sufficient for a 6-year study.

 Germany is the 23rd safest country in the world according to the Global Peace Index.
 The country has very low crime rates, and violent crimes are a comparatively low percentage of them.
 Finally, citizens and foreigners alike enjoy adequate political rights and freedoms.
 Therefore, Germany is a safe country for international students.